Book Anatomy Terminology

 A term used to describe the binding process where the signatures of a book are held together by a flexible adhesive.

-Binding process where backs of signatures are cut off, roughened and glued together.
+Binding process where backs of signatures are cut off, roughened and glue is applied.

 The odd numbered pages (right hand side) of books.